Work your core from all sides and improve your balance a bit with this Exercise Ball Core Workout that you can do almost anywhere

 Core Power sent me a Fit Kit to review, along with a Fit Kit to give away to one of my 30/31 Challenge participants!
 The Fit Kit is awesome – it came with 3 Core Power drinks, an exercise ball, gym bag, sweat towel, water bottle (my favorite kind!), and a yoga mat with a nice mesh tote.

-Core Power sent me a Fit Kit, and I was thrilled that it included an exercise ball!
-A stability ball is a great addition to any home gym if you have the space for it.
+I was excited that the fit kit included an exercise ball!
+An exercise ball is a great addition to any home gym if you have the space for it.

 Some of the benefits of stability ball exercises: